 Joy, then, does not break with solidarity.
 When it is the right kind of joy, when it is not egotistic, when it comes from the perception of the good, then it wants to communicate itself, and it gets passed on.
 In this connection, it always strikes me that in the poor neighborhoods of, say, South America, one sees many more laughing happy people than among us.
 Obviously, despite all their misery, they still have the perception of the good to which they cling and in which they can find encouragement and strength.

 In this sense we have a new need for that primordial trust which ultimately only faith can give.
 That the world is basically good, that God is there and is good.
 That it is good to live and to be a human being.
 This results, then, in the courage to rejoice, which in turn becomes commitment to making sure that other people, too, can rejoice and receive good news.”

-In the world of bad news, how needed is the message: “that the world is basically good, that God is there and is good.
-That it is good to live and to be a human being!”
-When our joy comes from trust in God and not mere optimism, when our joy comes from a confidence in God and not mere positivity, then we can discover the greatest mystery, the ability to feel joy even in the midst of suffering.
+In the world of bad news, the message: “that the world is basically good, that God is there and is good.
+That it is good to live and to be a human being!” is needed!
+When our joy comes from trust in God and not mere optimism, when our joy comes from confidence in God and not mere positivity, then we can discover the greatest mystery, the ability to feel joy even in the midst of suffering.
 So dig deep and find that “primordial trust” in God, and have the “courage to rejoice!” so that you may always have a reason ready to explain the “hope that is in you” to others.
 (1 Peter 3:15)